msta/aiesec_assignment/README.md

 1. Register/Unregister a subscriber to a topic - can be a string
 2. Register/Unregister a publisher to a topic
 3. Publish a note to a topic
-4. Write out all notes for a specific topic
+4. Receive a published note as a subscriber

 The subscribers can receive notes either via push or pull - you decide!